 The problem is that my site was actually going through an internal redirection because of this setup.
 So when I added another rule in the .htaccess file to redirect to https it triggered multiple redirection and sometimes a redirect loop.

 I have already submitted a request to Google to re-index my site.
 I’m so tired after changing the server twice in one month.
 Now I’m just closely monitoring the site to assess the damage that was done to it.
-If I don’t see good progress I will probably move to SiteGround Hosting.
-SiteGround provides great support and they always keep their system up to date.
+If I don’t see any progress I will probably move to Bluehost Hosting.
+Bluehost provides great support and they always keep their system up to date.
 They also have the highest number of satisfied users.

 I don’t know how other managed WordPress hosting works, but after this horrible experience I won’t be moving to any optimized hosting any time soon.
 I have also stopped recommending HostGator WordPress hosting to my users.